AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/vertical-tabs.md

 ### Allowed Components Tab {#allowed-components-tab}

-The **Allowed Components** tab allows template editor to set the components that can be added as items to the panels in the Horizontal tabs component in the Adaptive Forms editor.
+The **Allowed Components** tab allows template editor to set the components that can be added as items to the panels in the Vertical tabs component in the Adaptive Forms editor.

 ### Styles Tab {#styles-tab}